AI Literacy Training for New Zealand Organisations

 Late Strategy, Urgent Need

-New Zealand published its National AI Strategy after most OECD peers.
-Meanwhile, AI adoption has accelerated across New Zealand workplaces regardless.
-Training needs to bridge the gap between where policy is and where practice already sits, quickly and with NZ-specific content.
+New Zealand published its National AI Strategy in July 2025, after most OECD peers had already formalised their positions on AI.
+Meanwhile, AI adoption accelerated across New Zealand workplaces regardless.
+Staff adopted generative AI tools, businesses integrated machine learning into operations, and organisations deployed AI-driven decision-making systems without waiting for government guidance.
+Training needs to bridge the gap between where policy is and where practice already sits, quickly and with NZ-specific content that reflects the OECD AI Principles as adopted in the strategy.
+We design programmes that address this urgency with practical frameworks your team can apply immediately.

 Existing Laws Already Apply